RPT-COLUMN-OPEC should heed lessons from Achnacarry Agreement: Kemp

 By John Kemp

-LONDON, June 20 OPEC members are struggling to protect their revenues in the face of renewed competition from U.S. shale producers and other suppliers outside the organisation.
+LONDON, June 20 (Reuters) - OPEC members are struggling to protect their revenues in the face of renewed competition from U.S. shale producers and other suppliers outside the organisation.

 OPEC's revenues from petroleum exports have fallen to just $446 billion in 2016 from $1.2 trillion in 2012 ("Annual Statistical Bulletin", OPEC, 2017).